The Adjuro Receipt Protocol

 Verification is fully offline against the published JWKS.
 The only network fetch — the JWKS itself — is cacheable for 5 minutes at the CDN edge and can be pinned for air-gapped review.
 Steps 7 and 8 are optional hardening.

-The open-source verifier SDK (github.com/adjuro/sdk, Apache 2.0, single-file Node + Python + Go) implements exactly this algorithm.
+The open-source verifier SDK (adjuro on npm, Apache 2.0, TypeScript/Node) implements exactly this algorithm.
 Because alg: EdDSA is a JOSE standard, a hand-rolled verifier using any compliant JOSE library also works without an Adjuro dependency.

 05Trust model